Hennessy Fine de Cognac miniature. collector.

 Region: Cognac.

-Hennessy Fine de Cognac is a youngish concoction of eaux-de-vie presented in a stunning decanter and presentation sleeve.
+Hennessy Fine de Cognac was crafted as an elegant, lighter style within the Hennessy portfolio, positioned between the youthful V.S and the classic V.S.O.P Privilège.
+The blend showcases the finesse of selected eaux-de-vie from the Grande and Petite Champagne crus, matured for up to a decade and chosen for their delicacy and floral character.
+Originally released to highlight a more subtle, refined side of Hennessy’s house style, Fine de Cognac became a favourite among collectors after its discontinuation.
 It is a VSOP cognac, also known as a ‘Very Special Old Pale’ quality, which means that it is a truly versatile bottle to own.
 Aged in Charentais oak barrels, this youthful blend is considered to result in a more delicate and well rounded Cognac.

 Tasting notes;